Blue Line (Mumbai Metro): Operations

 Lines on the Mumbai Metro are currently identified by numbers.
 In March 2016, MMRDA Metropolitan Commissioner, U.P.S.
 Madan, announced that all lines on the system would be colour coded after more lines were opened.
-Line 1 is generally depicted in blue in most maps, including on maps onboard Line 1 trains, leading to speculation that the line would be renamed the Blue Line when the colour coding is announced.
+Blue Line is generally depicted in blue in most maps, including on maps onboard Blue Line trains, leading to speculation that the line would be renamed the Blue Line when the colour coding is announced.